-During the year ended December 31, 2021 the Company identified certain trigger events indicating a potential impairment of its Investment in subsidiaries balance and initiated an Investment in subsidiaries impairment analysis as of 2021.
-As a result of this analysis, the Company determined that the net book value of its Investment in subsidiaries asset exceeded its recoverable amount.
-The recoverable amount has been determined by reference to the number of outstanding shares multiplied by the closing stock price of Endo International Plc as of December 31 (or the last trading day of the applicable calendar year), adjusted for a control premium which has been determined by analysis of historical pharmaceutical industry deal activity.
+During the year ended December 31, 2021 certain trigger events, described in more detail below, indicated that the net book value of the Investment in subsidiaries balance exceeded its recoverable amount.
+The recoverable amount as at December 31, 2021 has been determined by reference to the number of outstanding shares multiplied by the closing stock price of Endo International Plc as of that day, adjusted for a control premium which has been determined by analysis of historical pharmaceutical industry deal activity.